rkaprasetya/ProjectA/README.md

 The signal also includes the information and the current location of the person in distress that integrated with google map.
 Currently, this application is in prototype phase.

-Details of the application engine:
+#Details of the application engine:
 - Language programm : Kotlin
 - Framework : MVP
+- Database : Firebase
 - Min SDK Version : Lollipop(21)

-#CurrentDevelopment(14/6/2019)
+#CurrentDevelopment(24/6/2019)
+  - Implement sign in and sign out session and integrate it with Firebase
+#PreviousDevelopment (14/6/2019)
-  - integrate registration to firebase realtime database
+  - integrate registration to Firebase realtime database

 #PreviousDevelopment (12/6/2019)
   - Create Firebase Realtime Database and integration